CeliaParejoAranda/Data-Analysis-Training/Study_vocab_README.txt

 This is a program I created so that memorizing English vocabulary and common expressions for my C1 exam was more exciting.
 It makes use of a csv file called 'voc' which contains words or phrases in your mother tongue (if Spanish) and in English, each pair of words in one line, separated by a comma.
-At the beggining of the game, you are told to choose wether you wish to translate from Spanish to English, or viceversa.
+At the beginning of the game, you are told to choose wether you wish to translate from Spanish to English, or viceversa.

 You start having three 'lives' (attempts).
 Each time you make a mistake, you are firstly given a second